-A continuation of our ‘Start your Own Business‘ series, In an extract from his book in Sunday Business Post 25/4/2010, Starting a Business in Ireland, Brian O’Kane asses the viability of your project and the role a business plan has to play in this.
+A continuation of our ‘Start your Own Business’ series, In an extract from his book in Sunday Business Post 25/4/2010, Starting a Business in Ireland, Brian O’Kane assesses the viability of your project and a business plan purpose has to play in this.

 There are plenty of ways of researching whether your project will succeed.
 All, however, finally require an act of faith from the entrepreneur when the time comes to commit to the business.
 Before this point is reached, a great deal of planning and careful thought should have been completed.

-A well prepared business plan will assist immeasurably with that process simply through the discipline it imposes.
+A well-prepared business plan will assist immeasurably with the process of writing a business plan simply through the discipline it imposes.
 Too often, entrepreneurs are carried away with their own enthusiasm.
 They neglect the most cursory checks on the viability of their idea.

 Broad and sometimes rash assumptions are made about issues such as the market for the product, its cost of manufacture, distribution channels and acceptability to customers.

 However, when a reasoned written plan must be made – even if only to oneself – it is less easy to overlook the unpalatable.
 At the very least, it is difficult to do so without being aware of the issues.

 “The plan doesn’t matter, it’s the planning that counts,” said former US president Dwight D Eisenhower.
 He was right: the quality of the planning you do for your business is critical to its success; how you document that planning process is less so.
 Nonetheless, a good business plan document actively aids the planning process by providing a structure.

 - To cover ground that you might otherwise, in your enthusiasm, skip over